best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 ## Getting started

-To start contributing, first ensure your system meets the [requirements][readme-requirements-to-create-a-cookiecutter-template].
+To start contributing, first ensure your system meets the [requirements][readme-requirements].
 Next, install the required Python packages, and [pre-commit hooks][pre-commit] using:

 ```shell